Album notes 1

 Trust

 A song from the 1980s.
-A fictional story, but inspired by a real couple I knew in Bournemouth in 1977.
+A fictional story but inspired by a real couple I knew in Bournemouth in 1977.
 No implication intended by the storyline!
-But I was definitely thinking of the Fox pub, plus Le Cardinal, the Maison Royale and the Chelsea Village Bowl when I was originally writing it.
+I was thinking of the Fox pub, plus Le Cardinal, the Maison Royale and the Chelsea Village Bowl when I was originally writing it.
 (The Village Bowl became the Stateside Centre and I saw Blondie there on Boxing Day, 1979).
 However, in keeping with the Waterloo theme, I now imagine the couple meeting up at The Wellington, a pub opposite the Station.
 This was a mod hangout at the end of the 1970s and I like to think the riff contains echoes of the scene at the time.

-It was first performed live in 1989, in the Flounder & Firkin (now The Lamb I believe) towards the south end of Holloway Road.
+Trust was first performed live in 1989, in the Flounder & Firkin (now The Lamb I believe) towards the south end of Holloway Road.
 It didn’t have the modulations then.
 ‘Trust’ was the last song in my first set and two guys came up to me during the break and asked, ‘Was that last song one of yours?’
 When I said yes, they added they thought it was very good.
-Thank you, whoever you are!
+Thank you, whoever you were!

 Quids in

-Plus, what if the guitar fails?
-Have an a cappella song ready I thought.
-Something that you could click your fingers to.
-I had seen enough rock’n’roll bands in my time – and I mean 1950s’ rock’n’roll, music to dance to with a partner – to know that this meant a song with swing and ideally few breaks.
 For a while in the early 1990s I performed in a duo with a fine vocalist/guitarist Ian McConnell, and ‘Quids in’ was always a guaranteed audience-grabber early in the set.
 After we played the Mean Fiddler in Harlesden once, in the car park across from the venue, Ian shouted at me ‘Don’t give up the day job.’
 I told him to eff off.
 Not that we have ever had a real cross word.
-A decade later he would be best man at my wedding in Banana Bay, Florida Keys.
+A decade later he would be best man at my wedding in Florida Keys.

 She reminds me of you

 The opening guitar line places the song along Lower Marsh, perhaps outside of the colourful Cubana, while I also had the arpeggio part that forms the basis of this for a very long time.
-One day I am sitting at home in Beckenham trying to develop it, when my son Ben sticks his head around door and asks if the tune is mine.
+One day I am sitting at home in Beckenham trying to develop it, when my son Ben puts his head around the door and asks if the tune is mine.
 When I reply it is, he adds ‘OK, that’s a good one.’
 This is the only time he has ever done this!
-This exchange immediately stirred me to complete a lyric and I thought of those rare moments when you see someone who reminds you of a former love and your insides perform a somersault.
-‘Jumping Jack’, by the way, could be a reference to anything you have in mind!
-I have always liked ‘list songs’ and whilst a short but sweet affair, I like to think this doffs a cap to its superior ancestors.
-Carole Bayer Sager’s ‘You’re moving out today’ comes to mind.
-Still a marvellous example of the genre.

 Promises at midnight